zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

 Download the tarball directly into the `/mnt` directory (the default mount point) to avoid using live media RAM.

-Get the latest rootfs release from the Zeppe-Lin [pkgsrc-core releases page](https://github.com/zeppe-lin/pkgsrc-core/releases) or run these commands (replace `v1.0` with the version you need):
+Get the latest release from the Zeppe-Lin
+[pkgsrc-core releases page](https://github.com/zeppe-lin/pkgsrc-core/releases)
+or run these commands (replace `v1.0` with the version you need):